wtsi-npg/irods-metadata/irods_sample_metadata.md

 We have adopted a namespace of `ont` for Oxford Nanopore Technology (ONT) metadata to prevent naming clashes with existing terms.
 This is something we probably should have implemented consistently from the outset, for all platforms.

+`elembio` is reserved for Element Biosciences instruments including the Aviti

+`ultimagen` is reserved for Ultima Genomics UG100